trevormh/OpenPaymentSearch/README.md

 ## **Import Option 2 - Importing csv with Laravel Artisan command**

 First download the CSV.
 To download the dataset please vist [this link](https://dev.socrata.com/foundry/openpaymentsdata.cms.gov/p2ve-2ws5) and on the right side in the "Download & Export" section click on the "Export dataset as CSV" link.

-**Note: If you would like to import without specifying a filepath it must be located in the 'storage/import_data' directory and named 'General_Payment_Data___Detailed_Dataset_2019_Reporting_Year.csv'**
+The application checks the storage/import_data directory for the csv with the default filename of 'General_Payment_Data___Detailed_Dataset_2019_Reporting_Year.csv', but you can specify a filepath too.

-To import csv by specifying a filepath:
+To import the csv by specifying a filepath:
 `php artisan Import:FromFile --filepath='/path/to/file.csv'`

-To import from the default location (storage/import_data/):
+To import the csv from the default location (storage/import_data):
 `php artisan Import:FromFile`

+Finally, add the DB indexes with the following command.
+This may take a few minutes:
+`php artisan UpdateDb:AddIndexes`

 ## **Import Option 3 - Importing with API calls**

 This method is only recommended to fetch additional data once an initial import has been completed due to the speed of it and rate limiting of the API.

-To use this option enter the followin command:
+To use this option enter the following command:
 `php artisan Import:FromApi`

+Finally, add the DB indexes with the following command.
+This may take a few minutes:
+`php artisan UpdateDb:AddIndexes`

 ___
 # Fetching New Data